aasoru/skylight/user/pages/01.home/_features/features.en.md

     -
         icon: icon_6.png
         title: 'WEDDING SPOTS'
-        description: 'We not only cover your wedding photos, but we also offer you the creation of a compilation video for your most special day.'
+        description: 'The most special day of your life deserves the best possible treatment in images, and that''s just what we''ll give you both photographically and on video.'
     -
         icon: icon_4.png
         title: 'GRADING, 3D & VFX'
-        description: 'With more tan 20 years of experience in the sector, our VFX artist is recognized by many film workers who worked on big projects such as AVATAR or STAR WARS.'
+        description: 'With more than 20 years of experience in the sector, we have a team recognised for their work on films such as "Avatar" and "Star Wars".'
     -
         icon: icon_8.png
         title: VIDEOBOOKS
-        description: '¿Eres actor o actriz y aún no cuentas con un videobook para promocionarte?
-Déjanoslo en nuestras manos y tendrás un reel promocional increíble en poco tiempo.'
+        description: 'Are you an actor/actress and you still don''t have a videobook to promote yourself?
+Leave it in our hands and you will have an amazing reel in no time.'
     -
         icon: icon_7.png
-        title: 'DISEÑO GRÁFICO'
+        title: 'GRAPHIC DESIGN'
-        description: 'Si buscas un logo, un rótulo o cualquier otro tipo de diseño, contamos con varios profesionales preparados para crear las imágenes que requieras.'
+        description: 'If you are looking for a logo, a label or want to have your own website, we have several professionals available for what you need.'
     -
         icon: icon_9.png
-        title: 'MARKETING DE SOCIAL MEDIA'
+        title: 'SOCIAL MEDIA MARKETING'
-        description: 'Las redes sociales son cada vez más importantes a la hora de vender una marca o un producto.
-Contamos con un equipo profesional en gestión de redes que puede encargarse de aumentar tus visitas y ventas en un tiempo muy breve.'
+        description: 'Social networks are becoming increasingly important when it comes to selling a brand or product.
+We have a professional team in network management that can take care of increasing your visits and sales in a very short time.'
 published: true
 menu: 'Our Services'
 media_order: '1.png,2.png,3.png,4.png,5.png,6.png,icon_1.png,icon_2.png,icon_3.png,icon_4.png,icon_5.png,icon_6.png,icon_7.png,icon_8.png,icon_9.png'
 ---

-**Skylight Films** was born on the idea of renting audiovisual services and crew for the production and final execution of your product. **You provide the concept, we provide the work.**
+<p class="features-subtitle"><strong>Skylight Films</strong> was born on the idea of renting audiovisual services and crew for the production and final execution of your product. <strong>You provide the concept, we provide the work.</strong></p>